survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

 ## Conclusion

 Webpack provides multiple ways to set up loaders, but sticking with `use` is enough in webpack 2.
-You should be careful especially with loader ordering.
+You should be careful, especially with loader ordering, as this is a common source of problems.
 I will discuss specific assets types and how to load them using webpack next.